gustavgb/ivan/packages/ivan/README.md

 # ivan

-A simple markup language that compiles to static HTML, CSS and JS
+A simple markup language that compiles to static HTML, CSS and JS.
+Read more at [the website](https://ivan.gustavgb.com).

 ## Use from command line

-`ivan build [flags] --src path/to/src`
+`ivan build --src path/to/src`

 or

-`ivan watch [flags] --src path/to/src`
+`ivan watch --src path/to/src`

 or